martinsumner/riak_kv/docs/QueryAPI.md

 ### Performance and Efficiency

 Index entries are stored in the leveled ledger (or key store).
-The index entries are packed into blocks of 64 entries, and to query a given vnode backend each leveled of the key store must be checked and compared (to ensure entries at a lower level have not been replaced by those awaiting compaction at a higher level).
+The index entries are packed into blocks of up to 64 entries, and to query a given vnode backend each level of the key store must be checked and compared (to ensure entries at a lower level have not been replaced by those awaiting compaction at a higher level).
 The query is distributed across `RingSize div n_val` vnodes in parallel.
 So with a ring size of 512, and a `n_val` of 3 there will be 171 parallel queries running across the cluster to complete the query.

 Where the number of index entries to be scanned per vnode is bigger than the block size (e.g. > 10K results in total) this can be fast and efficient.
-For smaller number of results per vnode, the query will still be fast, but it is relatively less efficient.
+For a smaller number of results per vnode, the query will still be fast, but it is relatively less efficient.

 There is an overhead per-vnode to setup the snapshot for the query, including running the query against the in-memory part, and then a cost which is correlated to the number of compressed blocks of index entries that need to be serialised (normally one per level if there are less than 64 entries in the range per vnode).
-Reducing the ring size, will generally improve the efficiency of secondary index queries, but will not necessarily improve the speed.
-However, reducing the ring size does not help the long-term scalability of a cluster.
-With 1% of work being complex 2i queries, there can be a 10-20% capacity constraint for every doubling of the ring size.
+Reducing the ring size will generally improve the efficiency of secondary index queries, but will not necessarily improve the speed.
+If, for example, 1% of requests are complex 2i queries, there can be a 10-20% CPU utilisation cost for every doubling of the ring size.

+However, reducing the ring size does not help the long-term scalability of a cluster, and improve other operations.
+Reducing the planned ring size, simply to optimise query performance, would not normally be recommended.

 If applying either an evaluation/filter expression or a regular expression it is normally the expression that dominates the CPU utilisation.
-Writing the expression using regex is normally about 20-50% more efficient than using an evaluation and a filter expression (the regular expressions are compiled before being distributed to each vnode).
-The cost of this expression is proportionate to the number of keys in the sort key range (not the number of keys that are deserialised).
+Writing the expression using regex is normally between 10%  and 50% more efficient than using an evaluation and a filter expression (the regular expressions are compiled before being distributed to each vnode).
+The cost of this expression is proportional to the number of keys in the sort key range (not the number of keys that are deserialised).

 Aggregation of queries is performed at a vnode-level, before results are returned to be aggregated for the client - so even when cross-cluster result sets are large the aggregation operations are sub-divided into relatively small set operations.